 Stay at Hacienda Abraspungo for 1 night

-Today embark on a exhilarating train journey down the Devil's Nose.
+Today embark on a exhilarating train journey down the famous Devil's Nose.
 The railroad was originally built to connect the Andes with the coast, and the route goes up and down steep slopes, along river valleys and has to negotiate a wall of rock called Nariz del Diablo- the Devil's Nose.
 After the train journey, continue south to Ingapirca which is an Inca astronomical observatory and fortress.
 This is the most important Inca site in Ecuador, where the king and his entourage would rest during trips to this northern part of the Inca Empire.
 Finish the day in Cuenca, a beautiful colonial town recently declared a UNESCO World Cultural Heritage site.
-During your time in Cuenca, explore the highlights of the city on a walking tour with a private guide and overnight in Hotel Victoria.
+During your time in Cuenca, explore the highlights of the city on a walking tour with a private guide.

 Morning at leisure.
 Afternoon transfer to Guayaquil airport for your flight home.